Zarasai offensive: Aftermath

-On October 6, after the Bolsheviks were pushed back beyond the Daugava, the 1st Infantry Regiment was transferred to guard the demarcation line from Jieznas to Zarasai, the 1st Battalion of the 2nd Infantry Regiment from Niklovka to Kalkūnai, the 2nd Battalion from Turmantas to Kalkūnai, and the 3rd Battalion was transferred to the city of Zarasai.
+On October 6, after the Bolsheviks were pushed back beyond the Daugava, the 1st Infantry Regiment was transferred to guard the demarcation line from Jieznas to Zarasai, the 2nd Infantry Regiment's 1st Battalion from Niklovka to Kalkūnai, the 2nd Battalion from Turmantas to Kalkūnai, and the 3rd Battalion was transferred to the city of Zarasai.

 On October 12, both detachments left for the Radviliškis area, where forces were being concentrated for the final battle against the Bermontians.

 Evaluation

 The Zarasai offensive was a great victory for the young and inexperienced army against a strong enemy.
 During the fighting, officers Jonas Laurinaitis, Jonas Variakojis, Jurgis Butkus, Maksimas Katche, Kazys Ladyga, Julius Čaplikas and many others particularly distinguished themselves.
 On September 13, 1919, the President of Lithuania Antanas Smetona congratulated the Supreme Commander-in-Chief Silvestras Žukauskas and all the armed forces on the great victory won and thanked them for the liberation of the Homeland from the Bolshevik yoke.
 The campaigns of many officers and soldiers were recognized with high state awards.

 During the Zarasai offensive, all of Lithuania, that had been occupied by Soviet Russia in 1919, was liberated.
 Shortly after the successful end of the Zarasai operation, on September 11, Soviet Russia offered Lithuania peace negotiations and on July 12, 1920, the Soviet–Lithuanian Peace Treaty was signed, by which Soviet Russia unconditionally recognized the state of Lithuania.